tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@singularityDev/index.md

 **Portfolio Website (New)**

-_description_ Everyone in the designing field must have a portfolio website to showcase their work and experience, I'm not a very experienced one but I do believe that it is necessary no matter the experience.
+_description_ Everyone in the creative field must have a portfolio website to showcase their work and experience, I'm not a very experienced one but I do believe that it is necessary no matter the experience.
 I have played with the flex box and learned ways to make a website responsive within a limited time now.

 _stack_ I wanted to keep it simple, so, no framework.
 It is made responsive through hard code using Flex-Box.